 - Diversion – This term means the carrier will be changing the route for a shipment due to weather or road conditions.

-- Door-To-Door Car Transport – This is a type of car shipping service which defines that an auto carrier will pick-up and deliver a car as close as legally possible to customers front door.
+- Door-To-Door Car Transport – This is a type of car shipping service that defines that an auto carrier will pick-up and deliver a car as close as legally possible to the customer’s front door.

 - D.O.T. – This acronym stands for ‘The Department of Transportation’.
 D.O.T. was established by an act of Congress on October 15, 1966.
 The Department oversees federal highway, air, railroad, and maritime and other transportation administration functions.